 Air conditioners (AC) and heaters use a lot of energy.
 While conserving electricity it’s important to consider your heating and cooling needs.
 Fans are great tools that can help you achieve your energy saving goals.

-Do you need an outdoor ceiling fan?
+- Do you need an outdoor ceiling fan?
 Outdoor Energy Efficient fans can help to cool you during the hot summer days.
-If you get an outdoor fan with lights you can help illuminate parties and barbecues using energy saving LED bulbs.
+If you get an outdoor fan with lights you can help illuminate parties and barbecues using energy saving LED bulbs that also help to reduce greenhouse gases.

 4. Drive Less, Drive Smart